Fujifilm X-A2 vs Nikon Df

 Studio photographers will appreciate that the Nikon Df (unlike the X-A2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The Df is a recent model that features in the current product line-up of Nikon.
-In contrast, the X-A2 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-A2 was succeeded by the Fujifilm X-A3.
+Both the X-A2 and the Df have been discontinued, but can regularly be found used on eBay.
+The X-A2 was replaced by the Fujifilm X-A3, while the Df does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So what is the bottom line?
 Is the Fujifilm X-A2 better than the Nikon Df or vice versa?
 The listing below highlights the relative strengths of the two models.